rusty-crewmates/substrate-tutorials/exercises/ex03-nft/README.md

-# Non fungible tokens
+# Non-fungible tokens

-In this tutorial, you will build simple NFT pallet.
+In this tutorial, you will build a simple NFT pallet.

 ## What to do?